milanrona/cse15l-lab-reports/turning.md

 3) Path to a file as an arguement
-The current directory is **home** again. we input the 'en-us.txt' file's path.
+The current directory is **home** again. we input the `en-us.txt` file's path.
 The output is whats in the file.
 Therefore cat returned what was in the file.
 This is not an error rather it helped us view this specific file.

 ![image](cat_3.png)